 Make sure you use high-quality organic potting soil and, ideally, organic lettuce seeds.
 Your pots should be at least six inches deep and have a drainage hole in the bottom.
 The ideal containers depend a bit on the lettuce variety you grow because the necessary space will vary.

 You can either direct sow your lettuce seeds in the pot or transplant seedlings into your pots.
-Purchasing seeds is typically more economical and reduces plastic container waste.
+Purchasing seeds is typically more economical than buying seedlings and reduces plastic container waste.

 Establishing Your Lettuce Plants

 Lettuce is a cool-weather crop, and it does have some sensitivity to summer heat.
 The ideal temperature for growing lettuce is between 60 and 65 degrees Fahrenheit.
 For a spring crop, sow your seeds after the chance of a hard frost has passed.
 For a fall crop, sow seeds four to six weeks before the last frost date in your location.
 Although your plants can tolerate a light frost, they will not do well with a hard freeze.
 If you are growing lettuce in the summer, partial shade is ideal.
 When cultivating it in the spring and fall, full sun is best.

 It is essential to harden off the seedlings for a few days before moving them outside full time.
 This involves leaving the plants outdoors for several hours at a time but not in extreme sunlight for long periods or cold temperatures.

 Ideally, your plants will get about six hours of sun daily.
 If adequate sunlight is an issue, consider moving the pots to give your lettuce plants more direct rays — you need to move the plants mid-day.
 Keep in mind that lettuce doesn’t like super intense sunlight for the entire day during the summer months.